grafana/pyroscope/pkg/experiment/metastore/compaction/README.md

 When a new assignment is requested by a worker, the scheduler inspects in-progress jobs and checks if the lease duration has expired.
 If the lease has expired, the job is reassigned to the worker requested for a new assignment.

-> The real-time clock of the worker and the scheduler cannot be used; the command timestamp (assigned by the Raft
-> leader when the entry is appended to the log) is used as a reference.
->
-> The fact that leases are allocated by the current leader allows for spurious *lease invalidation* when the leader
-> changes and the clock skew exceeds the lease duration.
-This is acceptable because jobs will be reassigned repeatedly,
-> and the occurrence of the event should be very rare.
-However, the solution does not tolerate clock skews exceeding
-> the job lease duration (which is 15 seconds by default).

 ---